 • No, there's no cultural glamour about suicide.
 There was a r*ddit post claiming that competitive schools advertise by their students' suicide rates and unsurprisingly there were no dissenting comments.
 If institutional change is anything to go by the Japanese have been kicked into overtime for the past 30 years with furious preventative efforts like banning nicknames at schools or employers begrudgingly offering their employees hotlines.
 All the signs are out there make it obvious that suicide, like most other countries, carries negative social connotations.
 That said suicide rates are lower than you think.
 Far from the world champions of Russia and Korea and was actively trending downwards until coronavirus.
 You can readily disregard anyone who brings up bushido or kamikaze pilots or whatever.

 In other more heartless news Aokigahara has numerous signs put up by the local council that more or less reads "fuck off and die somewhere else" due to the mounting costs of clearing trash and human remains from the forest.
-So much for glamour.
+So much for glamor.

 samurai